Uliana-Redfeather/rsschool-cv/cv.md

 # Briefly about myself:

 Since I have just graduated high school, I do not have many accomplishments, other than a successfully passed CAE exam.
 I am currently attending two Frontend courses and am fully willing to learn as much about Frontend as it takes.
-I want to become a Frontend developer.

 # Abilities: